If Jesus Rose from the Dead, then (#19) the Tomb Would Have Been Empty (Theories Against)

 …most of whom are still living…” In other words, go check it out.
 Again, myths and legends don’t arise when living witnesses are still around.

 5. Jesus didn’t really die or wasn’t really buried.
 We dealt with this earlier.
 Crucifixion was the Roman method of execution.
 Sure, you can claim that Timothy McVey survived his execution by lethal injection and is alive today, but it would be crazy to do so.
-Additionally, it is really a stretch to think that the guards were so clueless as to seal the tomb when there was no body in it or that Jesus could have revived, wiggled out of his grave clothes, moved the stone Himself, despite being scourged nearly to death and executed on a cross, with a sword thrust into His heart and wound up in 75 pounds of aloe and myrrh.
+Additionally, it is really a stretch to think that the guards were so clueless as to seal the tomb when there was no body in it or that Jesus could have revived, wiggled out of his grave clothes, moved the stone Himself, despite being scourged nearly to death and executed on a cross, with a sword thrust into His heart and wrapped up like a mummy in 75 pounds of aloe and myrrh.
 Fascinating what people can come up with, isn’t it?

 “Do not call conspiracy everything this people calls a conspiracy; do not fear what they fear, and do not dread it.
 The Lord Almighty is the one you are to regard as holy, he is the one you are to fear, he is the one you are to dread.
 Isaiah 8:12-13

-But, for our purposes here, notice that all of these theories are so much chasing after the wind.
-They have no real basis and they are easily dismissed under rational assessment.
-Why then, do they exist?
-Because of the fear that it might be all true.
-For if the tomb was really empty… if all that was left was a vacated linen cocoon which a body used to inhabit, then Jesus really rose from the dead.
+For if the tomb was really empty… if all that was left was a vacated linen cocoon which a body used to inhabit, then it is possible that Jesus really rose from the dead.
 And if Jesus really rose from the dead, then He just might really be all He said He was.
-And if that is the case, then one would have to come to grips with what that truly means to their life and to their soul.
+And if that is the case, then one would have to come to grips with what that truly means to his life and to his soul.

 [previous] [next]